joshbalfour/final-year-project/Documents/Database/Algorithm.md

 ### Stats
 ##### Now
 To compute the stats now we begin by selecting all the train times that have a start and end date that cover the current time.
-Then simulate the train running over that track at that time and calculate whether is its location at the current time is with the tollernce of the crossing going down.
+Then simulate the train running over that track at that time and calculate whether it's location at the current time is within the tolerance of the crossing going down.

 ##### Future